 - 2 ½ c. all-purpose flour

 - ¾ tsp.salt

 - 1 ½ c. whole milk

-- 15 oz. c. ricotta cheese
+- 1 c. full-fat ricotta cheese

 I have a hard time finding that sweet spot on my stove that allows my pancakes to cook thoroughly without burning or getting too dark on one side.
 These pancakes were especially tricky because they’re so delicate.
 They need to be cooked enough so that you can flip them without having a battery mess on your griddle or in your pan.
 If you can find that sweet spot on your stove or griddle, these pancakes are worth it.
 I almost skipped the raspberries on top the pancakes (this time of year raspberries can be rather expensive) but was happy I decided not to.
 I love the flavor combination of lemon and raspberry.
 The golden syrup is a nice addition because it doesn’t hide the flavor of the pancakes (in my opinion).